What Do You Know About Postmenstrual Syndrome?

 In fact, many Reddit users have shared their experiences with the syndrome, asking if others feel depressed, achy and anxious in the days after their period, too.

-You may notice a variety of symptoms in your body and mind.
+You may notice a variety of symptoms in your body and mind after that time of the month.

 "Physical symptoms include cramping, achy joints, headaches and pain during sex, as well as burning, itching, dryness and irritation in the vagina during sex and also not during sex," said Alexandra Stockwell, M.D., the host of "The Intimate Marriage Podcast" in California.
 "Emotional/psychological symptoms include anxiety, sadness, anger and mood swings, as well as difficulty concentrating or falling asleep."

-There's little research on postmenstrual syndrome and what causes it, but doctors have a guess.
+There's little research on the condition and postmenstrual syndrome causes, but doctors have a guess.

 "While it hasn't been adequately studied, it is most likely that the same hormonal imbalances that cause premenstrual syndrome are responsible for postmenstrual syndrome," Stockwell said.